Cachia36/cardswap-dapp/README.md

 ```cd frontend``` then
 ```npm start```

-The frontend allows the following functionality:
+Once MetaMask is set up and connected to the Ganache network, the frontend allows the following functionality:
 - Mint a Card.
 This minted card will take the connected wallet from MetaMask and use the wallet address to recognize the owner of the card.
 - Buy a Card.
 - View Cards